How to Cook: The Complete Guide for Beginners (2026)

 Kitchen Safety Fundamentals

-1. Keep your workspace clean and organized
+• Keep your workspace clean

-5. Never leave cooking food unattended
+• Never leave cooking unattended

-Basic Cooking Methods
+Basic Cooking Methods Every Beginner Should Learn

 • Heat pan over medium-high heat

-• Add a small amount of oil
+• Add oil

-• Add food when oil shimmers
+• Add food and stir

-Ideal for pasta, rice, and vegetables:
+Used for pasta, rice, and vegetables.

-• Fill pot halfway with water
+• Fill the pot with water

-• Add salt when water boils
+• Add salt

 • Add ingredients

-Oven Basics
+Oven Cooking Basics

 The oven is essential for baking and roasting: